NIGMS/16SrRNA-Microbial-Analysis/README.md

 ## **Before Starting**

-This learning module was designed to be executed on Amazon Web Services (AWS) cloud platform, with the aim of requiring nothing but the files within this GitHub repository.
-Please, follow the steps highlighed **here** to create a new user account in AWS, open AWS Sagemaker Studio and launch JupyterLab.
+This learning module was designed to be executed on Amazon Web Services (AWS) cloud platform.
+Follow [these instructions](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateAWSSagemakerNotebooks.md) to set up an AWS SageMaker studio instance and attach this image: `public.ecr.aws/v8e3m3v4/sagemaker/r-notebook` to configure your environment with all dependencies installed.

 ## **Getting Started**